ShahZainSahir/summer-fall-2027-internships/README.md

 **31 open roles · 1217 companies tracked · updated Jun 30, 2026 at 12:22 UTC**

-**⭐Star this repo** to save it and get updates when new roles are added⭐.
+**⭐Star this repo** to save it and get updates when new roles are added⭐

 ## What this is

 This is an engine, not a hand-kept list.
-It polls company career feeds (Greenhouse, Lever, Ashby, SmartRecruiters) several times a day, finds the internships, removes duplicates, and rebuilds this page on its own.
+It polls company career feeds several times a day, finds the internships, removes duplicates, and rebuilds this page on its own.
 Every link comes straight from the source, so it's real and current and not a stale hand list!!

 ## Scope